bhisaac/5eFP/5eFP-SRD.md

 - (a) a burglar’s pack, (b) a dungeoneer’s pack, or (c) an explorer’s pack
 - (a) Leather armor and a dagger

-## Expertise (Rest 2)
+## Expertise

 When you purchase this upgrade, you gain proficiency with a non-proficient ability.
-Then choose two of your ability proficiencies or one of your ability proficiencies and your proficiency with thieves' tools.

-You make an ability check with one of your chosen abilities or tools, adding your level to the check twice instead of once.
+Then choose one of your ability proficiencies or Thieves' Tools.
+You add your level to ability checks with the chosen ability or feature twice instead of once.
+You cannot add your level more than twice with the chosen ability or feature.

 ## Sneak Attack (Turn)